Updated May 2026

 Captions reproduce what was said, word for word.

-That adaptation can mean shortening a long sentence, splitting text across two lines in a way that reads naturally, or adjusting timing so a fast-spoken phrase does not disappear before viewers can read it.
+That can mean shortening a long sentence, splitting text naturally, or adjusting timing so a fast phrase does not disappear too quickly.

 The goal is not accuracy at any cost.
 The goal is that viewers can follow the content without effort.